qsib-cbie/asset-tracking-api/README.md

 * Setup Postgres db with your .env credentials
 * Setup the db in Postgres with diesel `diesel run setup`

+## Testing

+Models reflect schema in the postgres database.
+The Diesel framework exposes the database interactions in the `model.rs` for each table schema in the database schema. `tests` modules belong in each of the `model.rs`.
+To test basic database interactions.
+The database connections is acquired by reference through a pool of connections.
+During test execution, the pooled connection manager holds a single connection that starts a test transaction that is never committed.
+This test connection is made against a local postgres instance; however, during standard runs, the DATABASE_URL environment variable is used to open a pooled connection manager with 10 connections without injecting transactions.

+Actix provides the routing and error handling for actions that run through the HttpServer services.
+The `routes.rs` for each table schema defines what routes will be accessible via the HTTP endpoint and how they will communicate with the `model.rs`.
+Integration testing of the Actix routes and Diesel models exists in `main.rs` where a series of requests can be verified against an App that is running internally (not exposed via HTTP server).

 ## Anticipated Workflows

 ### Bulk Asset Add